-It should be noted that while these broad objectives are likely to remain unchanged, emission reduction regulations and technologies are rapidly evolving, which could affect the costs, feasibility, and prioritization of several emission reduction strategies.
-As such, the MCAS may be updated periodically with supplemental technology reviews that considers regulatory changes at the federal, State and local levels, new and/or expanded technologies, as well as cost estimates, market availability, and funding opportunities.
+It should be noted that while these broad principles are likely to remain unchanged, emission reduction regulations and technologies are rapidly evolving, which could affect the costs, feasibility, and prioritization of several emission reduction strategies.
+As such, the MCAS will be updated in 2025 with supplemental technology reviews that consider regulatory changes at the federal, State, and local levels; new and/or expanded technologies; and cost estimates, market availability, and funding opportunities.